anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

 We will create only a part of these in the workshop.

 ## Module 3.
-Structured Stream Processing - Device current state capture
+Structured Stream Processing - Device current state capture into Azure Cosmos DB (nosql)
 ![CurrentStateStore](../images/CurrentState.png)

 ### 3.1.
 Spark - Databricks notebook